Bowl with Double-Headed Bird

 Exhibition of Persian Art, The Iranian Institute, New York, April 15-May 15, 1940, gallery 7, case 20, no. A as Plate.

-Purchased from Arthur Upham Pope by The Nelson-Atkins Museum of Art, Kansas City, MO, 1932.
+Purchased from Pope by The Nelson-Atkins Museum of Art, Kansas City, MO, 1932.

-[1] Bowl listed as “The Property of Mons.
-A. Rabenou” in Catalogue of Important and Valuable Persian Works of Art, Sotheby and Company, London, June 16-17, 1931, no. 127.
-It is very likely that Pope was familiar with the collection of Rabenou, a dealer and close associate of Pope.
+[1] This bowl is listed as “The Property of Mons.
+A. Rabenou” in the Catalogue of Important and Valuable Persian Works of Art, Sotheby & Co., London, June 16-17, 1931, lot 127.
+Rabenou was a dealer and close associate of Pope.
 See Yuka Kadoi, ed., Arthur Upham Pope and a New Survey of Persian Art, vol. 10, Studies in Persian Cultural History (Leiden: Brill, 2016).

-[2] In the auction results, Bessie Bennett is listed as the purchaser of lot .
-Ms. Bennett was a curator of Decorative Arts at the Art Institute of Chicago and a colleague of Arthur Upham Pope.
-It is not clear if Ms. Bennett was collecting for herself, for the Art Institute of Chicago, or Pope himself.
+[2] In the auction results, Bessie Bennett is listed as the purchaser of lot.
+Ms. Bennett was a curator of decorative arts at the Art Institute of Chicago and a colleague of Pope.
+It is not clear if she bought the bowl for herself, for the Art Institute of Chicago, or on Pope's behalf.
 The bowl was in Pope’s possession by 1932.
-Note: Ms. Bennett traveled to England during the summer of 1931.
-She is listed on the “Ile de France” manifest record, which departed August 19th, 1931 from Plymouth bound for New York.
-Records may be found on ancestry.com.

 Catalogue of Important and Valuable Persian Works of Art (London: Sotheby and Company, 1931), 18, fig. 127, (repro.).